-For information on the standard keys and shortcuts, please go to the Windows Help and Support Center.
+The keyboard has a standard key arrangement and additional keys that perform specific functions.
+For more information on the standard keys and shortcuts, please go to the Windows Help and Support Center (Start > Help and Support).
 The VAIO-Link website (www.vaio-link.com) also contains glossary information to help you use the keyboard.